 Under the new law, the Secretary of Homeland Security may waive these restrictions if he determines that such a waiver is in the law enforcement or national security interests of the United States.
 Categories of travelers who may be eligible for a waiver include:

-o Individuals who traveled to Iran, Iraq, Sudan or Syria on behalf of an international organizations, regional organizations, and sub-national governments on official duty;
+o Individuals who traveled to Iran, Iraq, Libya, Somalia, Sudan, Syria, and Yemen on behalf of an international organizations, regional organizations, and sub-national governments on official duty;

-o Individuals who traveled to Iran, Iraq, Sudan or Syria on behalf of a humanitarian NGO on official duty; and
+o Individuals who traveled to Iran, Iraq, Libya, Somalia, Sudan, Syria, and Yemen on behalf of a humanitarian NGO on official duty; and

-o Individuals who traveled to Iran, Iraq, Sudan or Syria as a journalist for reporting purposes;
+o Individuals who traveled to Iran, Iraq, Libya, Somalia, Sudan, Syria, and Yemen as a journalist for reporting purposes;

 o Individuals who traveled to Iran for legitimate business-related purposes following the conclusion of the Joint Comprehensive Plan of Action (July 14, 2015); and